shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 ### StyleGAN3 (Alias-Free GAN)
 In June 2021, the Tero Karras team published **Alias-Free GAN** (later named **StyleGAN3**) to address the undesirable aliasing effect that leads to some details glued to the absolute coordinates of the image [4].

 A video is worth a thousand words.
 [The official video](https://nvlabs-fi-cdn.nvidia.com/_web/stylegan3/videos/video_0_ffhq_cinemagraphs.mp4) clearly demonstrates the “texture sticking” issue and how StyleGAN3 solves it perfectly.
-Now it can be trained on unaligned images like FFHQ-U. For StyleGAN3 applications, there are only a few yet.
+Now it can be trained on unaligned images like FFHQ-U. For StyleGAN3 applications?
+There are only a few yet.

 ## StyleGAN Inversion
-GAN Inversion is a technique to invert a given image back to the latent space, where semantic editing is easily done.
+GAN inversion is a technique to invert a given image back to the latent space, where semantic editing is easily done.
 For example, when you get a latent code $\mathbb{z}$ of your portrait $\mathbb{x}$, you can generate a younger version by adding the "decrease age" vector $\mathbb{n}$ and feeding it to the generator.

 ![](2021-11-08-22-35-27.png)